NanoCommons/dmp/README.md

 # NanoCommons Data Management Plan

 This repository contains a Markdown version of the [NanoCommons Data Management Plan](DMP.md).
+The authors are listed in the [AUTHORS](AUTHORS.md) file and the license is given in the [LICENSE](LICENSE.md) file.

 !!!
 Work in progress !!!